LotharTUM/modularBridgeCustomization/README.md

 In order to use the plugin, you must
 - download the corresponding version of NX
 - open the root part (ArchBridge) and run the "sessionStart.cs" journal (placed in ./NX/ressources configuring the session
-- open the plugin in visual studio and reference your local NXopen-libraries
+- open the plugin in visual studio, reference your local NXopen-libraries and adjust the path for the configuration-object
 - build the plugin-.dll
 - run the .dll from within NX (pressing ctrl+R)